bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 It would still require a consensus change, to be clear.
 This doesn't affect any of that.
 It requires a soft fork to add cross-input half-aggregation as well.
-But at the signing side, it is simpler because say for a CoinJoin, the individual signers now don't need to interact with each other.
+But at the signing side, it is simpler because, say, for a CoinJoin, the individual signers now don't need to interact with each other.
-They can just produce their individual signatures and whoever is coordinating the creation of the CoinJoin or really any participant at all can just take all the signatures, put them together, and have a signature that can go on-chain.
+They can just produce their individual signatures and whoever is coordinating the creation of the CoinJoin or, really, any participant at all, can just take all the signatures, put them together, and have a signature that can go on-chain.
 But that's not everything.
 In fact, because it is non-interactive, there's no reason to stop at the transaction level.
 And this can be done at the block level too.